inet-framework/inet-showcases/docs/visualizer/datalinkactivity/index.md

 ## Enabling Visualization of Data Link Activity

-The following example shows how to enable the visualization of data link activity, and how the visualization looks like.
-In the first example we configure a simulation for a wired network.
-This simulation can be run by choosing the `EnablingVisualizationWired` configuration from the ini file.
+The following example shows how to enable the visualization of data link activity, and what the visualization looks like.
+In the first example, we configure a simulation for a wired network.
+The simulation can be run by choosing the `EnablingVisualizationWired` configuration from the ini file.

-The wired network contains two `StandardHosts` ( `wiredSource` and `wiredDestination`).
+The wired network contains two `StandardHosts`, `wiredSource` and `wiredDestination`.
 The `linkVisualizer` module's type is `DataLinkVisualizer`.

 <img src="DataLinkVisualizerSimpleWired.png" class="screen" />

 In this configuration, `wiredSource` pings `wiredDestination`.
 Data link activity visualization is enabled by setting the `displayLinks` parameter to true.

 ``` {.snippet}
 *.linkVisualizer.*.displayLinks = true
 ```

-When we start the simulation, here is what happens.
+The following video shows what happens when the simulation is started.

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="722" height="352" src="EnablingVisualizationWired_v0613.m4v"></video>